ahmed-saleem916/Virtual-Reality-/README.md

 We needed housing and crime data, and preferred free online resources for this.
 We got our housing data from Zillows online [Housing Data portal](https://www.zillow.com/research/data/), specifically the **Zillow Home Value Index**, and got our crime data from the [San Francisco Open Data Online Portal](https://datasf.org/opendata/).
 We used [Police Department Incident Reports: 2018 to Present](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783).

 ## Cleaning The Data:

 ### Housing Data:
 To get the housing data into a format we can use we had to isolate the geography to neighborhoods in San Francisco and making sure the timeframe starts on January 2018 and ends on December 2022.
+In order to use this data for a linear regression, the csv needed to be transposed so that the timestamp in the rows became the index of the columns.
+We later used the pd.melt() function to add the neighborhood column back into the final dataset.
+In the end we had average house values per month per neighborhood in a format that could merge with the crime data

 ### Crime Data:
-To clean the crime data and get it into a format we can work with we first isolated which reports were filed by police, as the crime data included reports filed online by private citizens.
+After removing any null values and irrelevent columnsfrom the SF crime csv, it became apparent that there was a fair amount of missing data in string format.
+Any data with the word "False" where the column was not a boolean was dropped from the dataset.
+In addition, incident categories with spelling inconcistencies were fixed.
+Any row where the Incident Datetime matched the Incident Reporttime was also dropped ensuring that every incident recorded in the dataset was unique.
+Finally, any incident that was reported by a member of the public rather than a member of law enforcement was also removed.
 We then categorized crime into violent, non-violent, and removal as not all police reports filed do not fall into criminal activity.

 ### Preparing for statistical analysis:
 Once we had the data cleaned we had to join the tables to make sure we can run a meaningful statistical test.